-In 2014, our income tax expense was HK\$23.6 million compared to an income tax expense of HK\$15.0 million for 2013.
-Our tax expense for 2014 primarily relates to the current tax expense recorded by our subsidiaries owning WRM's shares under the WRM Shareholder Dividend Tax Agreement and a deferred tax expense resulting from an increase in deferred tax liability for property and equipment.
-In 2013, our income tax expense relates to the current tax expense of our subsidiaries owning WRM's shares under the WRM Shareholder Tax expense of our subsidiaries owning WRM's shares under the WRM Shareholder Tax expense of our subsidiaries owning WRM's shares under the WRM Shareholder Tax expense of our subsidiaries owning WRM's shares under the WRM Shareholder Tax expense.
+In 2015, our income tax expense was HK\$6.5 million, compared to HK\$23.6 million for 2014.
+Our income tax expense for 2015 primarily relates to the current tax expense recorded by our subsidiaries owning WRM's shares under the WRM Shareholder Dividend Tax Agreement and a deferred tax benefit resulting from a decrease in deferred tax liability for property and equipment.
+In 2014, our income tax expense relates to the current tax expense of our subsidiaries owning WRM's shares under the WRM Shareholder Dividend Tax Agreement and a deferred tax expense resulting from an increase in deferred tax liability for property and equipment.